mackerelio/documents/content/api-docs/entry/alert-group-settings.md

 #### Success

 The alert group setting is returned.
-The response format is the same as that which can be obtained with [Listing alert group settings](#list).
+The response format is the same as that which can be obtained with [Listing Alert Group Settings](#list).

 #### Error